KauzClay/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml.hbs.md

 }
 ```

-### <a id="accelerator-axl-desc"></a> Acclerator.axl description
+### <a id="accelerator-axl-desc"></a> `acclerator.axl` description

-This section explains the transforms used in the preceding example.
+This section explains the transforms used in the preceding example:

-`engine` is the global transform.
+- `engine` is the global transform.
 It produces the final set of files to be zipped and
   returned from the accelerator.
 As input, it receives all the files from the accelerator repository
   root.
 The properties in this node dictate how this set of files is transformed into a final set of
   files zipped as the accelerator result.

-`Include` filters the set of files, retaining only those matching a list of path
+- `Include` filters the set of files, retaining only those matching a list of path patterns.
-patterns.
-This ensures that that the accelerator only detects files in the repository that match the
-list of patterns.
+  This ensures that the accelerator only detects files in the repository that match the list of patterns.

-`Exclude` further restricts which files are detected.
+- `Exclude` further restricts which files are detected.
 The example ensures files in any
   directory called `secret` are never detected.

-`let` defines additional variables and assigns them values.
+- `let` defines additional variables and assigns them values.
 These derived symbols function
-such as options, but instead of being supplied from a UI widget, they are computed by the accelerator
+  like options, but instead of being supplied from a UI widget, they are computed by the accelerator
   itself.

-`+` executes each of its children in parallel.
+- `+` executes each of its children in parallel.
 Each child receives a copy of the current
   set of input files.
-These are files remaining after applying the `include` and `exclude` filters.
+These are the files that remain after applying the `include` and `exclude` filters.
-Each of the children therefore produces a set of files.
+  Therefore, each of the children produces a set of files.
   All the files from all the children are then combined, as if overlaid on top of each other
   in the same directory.
   If more than one child produces a file with the same path, the transform resolves the conflict by
   dropping the file contents from the earlier child and keeping the contents from the later child.

-`UniquePath` specifies how conflict is handled when an operation, such as merging, produces
+- `UniquePath` specifies how conflict is handled when an operation, such as merging, produces
   multiple files at the same path:
   - `Fail` raises an error when there is a conflict.
   - `UseFirst` keeps the contents of the first file.
   - `UseLast` keeps the contents of the last file.
-  - `Append` keeps both by using `cat <first-file> <second-file>`.
+  - `Append` keeps both by using `cat FIRST-FILE SECOND-FILE`.

 ### <a id="advanced-accelerator-use"></a> Advanced accelerator use

-Additional advanced features can be leveraged when writing an `accelerator.yaml`.
+There are advanced features that you can use when writing an `accelerator.yaml`.
-For more information see, [Creating dynamic parameters using custom types](custom-types.hbs.md)
+For more information see, [Creating dynamic parameters using custom types](custom-types.hbs.md).